About ITS Standards

-Architecture FlowInformation that is exchanged between subsystems and terminators in the physical architecture view of the National ITS Architecture.
+Architecture FlowInformation that is exchanged between physical objects, either subsystems and terminators, in the physical view of the National ITS Reference Architecture, also known as ARC-IT.
 Architecture flows are the primary tool that is used to define the Regional ITS Architecture interfaces.
 These architecture flows and their communication requirements define the interfaces which form the basis for much of the ongoing standards work in the national ITS program.
 The terms "information flow" and "architecture flow" are used interchangeably.

-Data FlowsData flows are unaggregated types of communication which flow between subsystems within the National ITS Architecture.
-They are aggregated into architecture flows, which are the subject of standardization efforts.
+Data FlowsData flows are unaggregated types of communication which flow between functions within the ARC-IT.
+They are aggregated into information flows, which are the subject of standardization efforts.

 Deployment/DeployerDeployment is used to describe the process of implementing an standard in a real-world project.
 "Deployer" refers to the organization (or particular staff member) that manages the implementation.